 Some see popularism as a “necessary corrective” in democracies.
 But Müller instead considers populists a danger to democracy.
-And the response to populism cannot be to shut populists out of the debate, but the answer itself must be democratic.
+And the response to populism isn’t to shut populists out of the debate, but the answer itself must be democratic.

 He also offers an interesting discussion of the normative status of pluralism which he thinks is not a first-order normative value such as freedom or equality.
 Instead it follows from the freedom and equality of a diverse people that their different views must be respected.

-My favorite quote from the book is this (in my crude translation):1
+My favorite quote from the book is this (my translation):1

 In times of globalization – that is, porous or blurring borders – populists suggest with their “We” unambiguous affiliations and clear boundaries (“our western civilization”) – and all “true” Germans will know what is meant by that.
-Democracy, however, does not do well with unambiguousness and that is independent of globalization.
-More to the point: There is no democratic foundation of borders.
+Democracy, however, does not do well with unambiguousness and that is even independent of globalization.
+More precisely: There cannot be a democratic foundation of borders.
 Because for defining borders through the demos, one would have to know who the sovereign people is – and that is exactly the question.

 Here the original in German: